 The IFPA Foodservice Conference brings together individuals from all segments of the produce foodservice supply chain.
 This includes grower-shipper-processors, foodservice distributors, procurement and supply chain contacts from national and regional restaurant chains, corporate chefs, college and university foodservice administrators, K-12 school menu planners and more!

 The Foodservice Conference is attended by over 1,800 produce industry suppliers and buyers and includes an expo with 200 companies showcasing fresh and fresh-cut fruit and veggies, specifically for the foodservice industry.

-This year, IFPA has organized a K-12 School Foodservice Forum that brings school menu planners and chefs from the nation’s largest school districts to The Foodservice Conference to connect with the produce industry and to create opportunities for ideation, collaboration, and exploring new produce choices for children at school.
+The K-12 School Foodservice Forum brings school menu planners and chefs from the nation’s largest school districts to The Foodservice Conference to connect with the produce industry and to create opportunities for ideation, collaboration, and exploring new produce choices for children at school.

 K-12 schools are large volume foodservice buyers that serve tens-of-thousands of meals to children every day.
 They are often the “largest restaurant in town”, introducing kids to a variety of fresh produce, and potentially shaping their comfort-level (and taste preferences) for years to come.
 Much has changed in recent years, with schools looking for fresh-forward options that mimic what students see at restaurants.